Blue – Green Algae

 There are, however, warning signs: The "blooms" tend to clump together near the surface water and could be anywhere from bright green to brownish.
 In general, if parts of the water appear to be thick and mucky, there's a chance it's because of blue-green algae.

-How long do symptoms of blue green algae last?
+How long do concerns of blue green algae last?

-How long after exposure do symptoms appear?
-Gastrointestinal effects may occur with 3-5 hours.
-Symptoms are generally mild; but can be severe and usually last 1-2 days.
+How long after exposure do concerns appear?
+Gastrointestinal effects may occur with 3-5 hours. concerns are generally mild; but can be severe and usually last 1-2 days.

 Is green algae harmful in pool?